rackerlabs/rackspace-how-to/content/cloud-servers/quick-start-guide-create-your-first-website-on-cloud-servers.md

 #### Create a cloud server

+Use the following steps to create a cloud server:

-1. Log in to the [Cloud Control Panel](https://login.rackspace.com) using the user name and password that you entered when you created your account.
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com) by using the user name and password that you entered when you created your account.

     The Cloud Control Panel supports many Rackspace products and services.
-For more information about the Cloud Control Panel, see [Introducing the Cloud Control Panel](/how-to/introducing-the-rackspace-cloud-control-panel).
+For more information about the Cloud Control Panel, see [Introducing the Rackspace Cloud Control
+    Panel](/how-to/introducing-the-rackspace-cloud-control-panel).

 2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.